elmunoz42/sbcc-ev-charging-stations/README.md

 These evaluation metrics shift the focus from model performance to business impact, ensuring that our technical solution translates into meaningful progress toward the Zero Emission Vehicle Plan's 25% EV adoption target.

 - **Prepare the data**: We integrated three distinct datasets: session-level charging data (88,919 events), daily aggregates (1,827 days), and vehicle population statistics.
 Data preparation included filtering for public usage, standardizing temporal features, and addressing the substantial outliers discovered in the charging duration data.
-Jerel and I reviewed several different data sources of which only a few were integrated in this report so far.
+Jerel and I reviewed several different data sources, of which only a few were integrated into this report so far.

 - **Train the model**: We developed progressively more sophisticated forecasting models, starting with baseline ARIMA models and advancing to STL forecasting to better capture seasonal patterns.
 Decision Tree models were also used to provide insight into specific operational questions from the domain expert.